thiagolocatelli/parse4j/README.md

 The non-official java library for [on Parse](https://parse.com)

 ps.: most of the following code snippets and text have been extracted from the parse website, since the java library mimicks the android library.
+I am not a Parse/Facebook employee.

 Summary
 -------